Wikontic: Constructing Wikidata-Aligned, Ontology-Aware Knowledge Graphs with Large Language Models: Methods: Wikontic

 For each refined triplet, we link its subject and object names to existing entities in the KG that share the same entity type or a compatible parent type from the taxonomy.
 Using precomputed embeddings of entity aliases from the KG, we retrieve top-10 candidates and rank them by cosine similarity to the surface forms of the extracted mentions.
 The top-10 candidates, together with their types, are passed to the LLM to determine whether the extracted entity is synonymous with one of the existing entries.
 On a match, we replace the mention with the canonical KG label and store the surface form as an alias; otherwise, we preserve a new entity and add its surface form to the alias collection.

-This step aims to ensure that the resulting KG is compact by avoiding redundant entities with different surface form and evolving by supporting incremental updates with discovery on new entities.
-A detailed example for the second step is provided on Figure~\ref{fig:names} in Appendix~\ref{sec:ie_examples}.
+This step aims to ensure that the resulting KG is compact by avoiding redundant entities with different surface forms and evolving by supporting incremental updates with the discovery of new entities.
+A detailed example for the second step is provided in Figure~\ref{fig:names} in Appendix~\ref{sec:ie_examples}.

 We implement \textbf{a final ontology verification step} to ensure that extracted triplets comply with the structural and semantic constraints of the target KG.
 A triplet is verified if (i) its subject and object types, together with the relation, are defined in the ontology, and (ii) the relation’s domain and range constraints are satisfied.
 Triplets that fail these checks are flagged as ontology-misaligned but retained, as they remain linked to the main KG through the entity name refinement step.
 Preserving them enables computation of an ontology alignment score and provides interpretable cues for identifying or revising schema-inconsistent facts.